 Why is Alcohol a Problem?

 People who are affected with alcoholism are unable to control their obsession, including both how much they drink and when they drink.
 Subsequently, this can lead to health problems and/or issues at home or at work.
 Plenty of lifelong alcoholics find themselves alone and in poor health.

-On the surface, many people don’t believe that alcoholism is a disease.
-Instead, they feel that they can stop drinking whenever they want.
-Unfortunately, this is not typically the case.
+Many people don’t believe that alcoholism is a disease.
+Instead, they believe drinking to be a choice.
+Well, non-alcoholics can stop drinking whenever they want.
+Unfortunately for an alcoholic, this is not typically the case.

 The Symptoms of Alcoholism

-Here are some of the most common symptoms associated with alcoholism:
+Here are some of the more common symptoms associated with the disease: